-Your Guarding Dog will need a good amount of exercise to keep them in tip-top shape, but as with most large dog breeds they may tire easily, especially in warm weather.
+Your guard dog will need a good amount of exercise to keep them in tip-top shape, but as with most large dog breeds they may tire easily, especially in warm weather.
 Because of this, they prefer to enjoy frequent short walks with you rather than the occasional longer one.

 Your guard dog breed loves to play in the garden, and the frequent walks you enjoy together will help them use up their boundless energy.
-All this fun and exercise helps give your dog a break from being ‘on duty’ at home guarding you and your family – a job that all of these protective dog breeds do naturally, even though they are pets rather than working guard dogs!
-If you want to know more, your dog’s breeder or rescue centre can give your more information about the type of exercise your dog enjoys the most.
+All this fun and exercise helps give your dog a break from being ‘on duty’ at home guarding you and your family – a job that all of these protection dog breeds do naturally, even though they are pets rather than working guard dogs!

 Playing with your dog